School of Law

 - Michael H. Hoeflich.
 John H. and John M. Kane Distinguished Professor of Law.
 B.A., M.A., Haverford, 1973; M.A. (by Grace), Ph.D., Cambridge, 1976, 2001; J.D., Yale, 1979.
 Contracts, Copyright, Law and the Arts, Legal History, Professional Responsibility.

-- Jamila Jefferson-Jones.
+- Jamila E. Jefferson.
 Pillsbury Winthrop Associate Dean for Diversity, Equity, Inclusion & Belonging and Earl B. Shurtz Research Professor of Law.
 A.B., Harvard College; J.D., Harvard Law School.
 Property Law.

 - Glenn Jewell.
-Director of Field Placement Program and Director of Bar Preparation.
+Director of Field Placement Program, Director of Bar Preparation, and Professor of Practice.
 B.A., Kansas; J.D.
 George Washington.
 Criminal Prosecution Field Placement, Employment Law, Extended Bar Preparation, Field Placement Program, Sixth Semester in D.C.

 - Pamela V. Keller.
 Clinical Professor of Law.
 B.A., Pennsylvania, 1990; J.D., Kansas, 1993.
 Lawyering Skills, Moot Court, Writing for Law Practice.